alyssonbarrera/coinsynch/README.md

 pnpm test
 ```

-🖊 To run the linter, run the development server:
+🖊 To run the linter

 ```bash
 npm run lint